sillsdev/web-languageforge/README.md

 | Language Forge  | `master` | `lf-qa` | `lf-live` |
 | Scripture Forge | `master` | `sf-qa` | `sf-live` |
 | Scripture Forge Beta | `sf-develop` | `sf-qa-beta` | `sf-live-beta` |

+### Style Guides ###

+TypeScript follows the [Angular Style Guide](https://angular.io/guide/styleguide).
+This is opinionated not only about things like file name conventions but also file and folder structure.

+To this end you'll also want to be familiar with [Upgrading from AngularJS](https://angular.io/guide/upgrade) particularly the [Preparation](https://angular.io/guide/upgrade#preparation) section.

+We plan to use [Prettier](https://prettier.io/) with pre-commit hook after re-writing the whole repo with Prettier first.

 ### Development Process ###